 Historic Hotels of Arizona

 At the start of the 20th century, the railroad, open road and air travel brought a new kind of visitor to Arizona.
 The well-known and well-heeled wanted worldly comforts while still experiencing the "wild west."
-These days, you can still surround yourself in history with a stay at one of these restored hotels.
+These days, you can still surround yourself with history during a stay at one of these restored hotels.

-The Connor Hotel of Jerome, built in 1898 and rebuilt a year later following a fire, provided a European-style stopover for train passengers at the height of the town's copper boom.
+The Connor Hotel in Jerome—built in 1898 and rebuilt a year later following a fire—provided a European-style stopover for train passengers at the height of the town's copper boom.
 Its 12 surviving rooms above a block of retail businesses are decorated in Victorian-style furniture and wallpaper.

-Hotel Weatherford in downtown Flagstaff harks back to slower times with its wraparound balcony, rooftop spire and rooms without the distractions of televisions and phones.
+Hotel Weatherford, aka The Weatherford Hotel, in downtown Flagstaff harks back to slower times with its wraparound balcony, rooftop spire and rooms without the distractions of televisions and phones.
 The 1900 hotel has 11 charmingly decorated rooms, three of which share a bathroom.
 Refuel or relax in the property's three restaurants with bars.